precto1285/BeatlesTrivia/README.md

 This game is a multiple choice game created with jQuery and Javascript.
 There are 10 questions. each question contains 4 possible answers that the user will need to choose from.

+## Getting Started

+To use the Loan Calculator, simply deploy by posting this webpage on your browser: https://precto1285.github.io/BeatlesTrivia/

 1. press Start
 2. You have 10 seconds to answer each multiple choice question
 3. Select 1 of the buttons by clicking on it